-Activities involving a risk of human exposure to ionizing radiation are known as nuclear activities.
-These activities are subject to declaration, registration or authorization under the Public Health Code by the French Nuclear Safety Authority (ASN).
+Activities involving a risk of human exposure to ionizing radiation are referred to as nuclear activities.
+These activities are subject to declaration, registration, or authorization under the Public Health Code with the Nuclear Safety Authority (ASN).

-In the industrial sector, they generally concern the use of X-ray generators (used in particular for quality control) and sealed or unsealed radioactive sources (food irradiation, gamma radiography, calibration, etc.).
+In the industrial sector, these generally involve the use of X-ray generators (used notably for quality control) and the use of sealed or unsealed radioactive sources (food irradiation, gamma radiography, calibration, etc.).

-Note: these activities may be governed by other regulations, including basic nuclear installations (INB) and installations classified for environmental protection (ICPE), notably headings 1700, 1716, 17.35 2797 and 2798.
-We will not deal with these regulations in this article.
+Note: these activities may be regulated by other regulations, including Basic Nuclear Installations (BNI) and Classified Installations for Environmental Protection (ICPE), specifically headings 1700, 1716, 17.35, 2797, and 2798.
+We will not cover these regulations in this article.

-The aim of ASN regimes is to protect people and the environment from the risks associated with radioactivity.
+The objective of the ASN regimes is to protect people and the environment from risks related to radioactivity.

-The following nuclear activities are subject to declaration, registration or authorization, unless otherwise exempted:
+The following nuclear activities are subject to declaration, registration, or authorization, except for exemptions:

 For radioactive sources and products and devices containing them: